 - This drug works with your immune system and can cause inflammation (swelling) in any of your organs and tissues and can change how they work.
-This may put you at risk for developing serious medical problems, which can be life-threatening.
-These side effects may require treatment with steroids at the discretion of your doctor. - Inflammation of the lungs, which can be life-threatening.
-You may have a dry cough or trouble breathing. - Severe colitis, which can be life-threatening - Changes in your central nervous system can happen.
+This may put you at risk for developing serious medical problems which can be life-threatening.
+These side effects may require treatment with steroids at the discretion of your doctor. - Inflammation of the lungs which can be life-threatening.
+You may have a dry cough or trouble breathing. - Colitis, which is inflammation in the colon.
+The symptoms are loose bowel movements (diarrhea), stomach cramping, and sometimes blood in the bowel movements. - Changes in your central nervous system can happen.
 The central nervous system is made up of your brain and spinal cord.
-You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness, or lack of strength to your arms, legs, face, or body, and coma.
-If you start to have any of these symptoms let your doctor know right away.
+You could feel extreme tiredness, agitation, confusion, hallucinations (see or hear things that are not there), trouble understanding or speaking, loss of control of your bowels or bladder, eyesight changes, numbness or lack of strength to your arms, legs, face, or body, and coma.
+If you start to have any of these symptoms let your doctor know right away. - Severe changes in your liver function, which can cause liver failure and be life-threatening.

-- Changes in your liver function, which can cause liver failure and be life-threatening. - This drug may affect your hormone glands (especially the thyroid, adrenals, pituitary, and pancreas). - Blood sugar levels may change, and you may develop diabetes.
-If you already have diabetes, changes may need to be made to your diabetes medication. - Changes in your kidney function - Allergic skin reaction, which can be life-threatening.
+- Inflammation in the tissue of the heart - This drug may affect some of your hormone glands (especially the thyroid, adrenals, pituitary, and pancreas). - Blood sugar levels may change, and you may develop diabetes.
+If you already have diabetes, changes may need to be made to your diabetes medication. - Changes in your kidney function - Allergic skin reaction, which can very rarely be life-threatening.
 You may develop blisters on your skin that are filled with fluid or a severe red rash all over your body that may be painful. - While you are getting this drug in your vein (IV), you may have a reaction to the drug.
 Sometimes you may be given medication to stop or lessen these side effects.
 Your nurse will check you closely for these signs: fever or shaking chills, flushing, facial swelling, feeling dizzy, headache, trouble breathing, rash, itching, chest tightness, or chest pain.
 These reactions may happen after your infusion.
-If this happens, call 911 for emergency care. - Increased risk of serious complications that can be life-threatening such as graft versus host disease (GVHD) in patients who undergo a stem cell transplant before or after receiving ipilimumab. - Increased risk of organ rejection in patients who have received donor organs
+If this happens, call 911 for emergency care. - Increased risk of serious complications that can be life-threatening, such as graft versus host disease (GVHD), in patients who undergo a stem cell transplant before or after receiving nivolumab and relatlimab-rmbw. - Increased risk of organ rejection in patients who have received donor organs.